DarkOverkill/Test/README.md

 # Node & React starter kit

 This starter kit is designed to help you start project as soon as possible.
-It contain all necessary things to develop and maintain a project
+It contain all necessary things to develop and maintain a project.

 ## Getting started